How to Solo Travel Safely

 CoLiving is a new concept that has gained popularity and rapid development in the past few years, if you are interested in trying it out, CoLiving.com is the best place to find a CoLiving around the world.
 Use the CoLiving.com discount link to get up to 100 USD off your first booking.

-I’m sure most airbnbs are safe, but personally I don’t typically live in an airbnb on a solo trip.
+I’m sure most Airbnbs are safe, but personally I don’t typically live in an Airbnb on a solo trip, or I would choose a room in a multi-occupancy apartment or house.

 2. Use a crossbody bag